ThomasCherqui/Wifi_classification/README.md

 F1 Score

-The average confusion matrix will be saved in the visualisations/ folder.
+The average confusion matrix will be saved.

 ## Bonus : visualisation
 To generate and save a figure of the trained Decision Tree (without pruning), run: *python main_without_pruning.py*